aLeadPencil/SimpleFlaskDashIntegration/README.md

 # A simple example of how python can be used to create web pages that utilize interactive visualizations.
+Includes a simple example of deploying a ML model.

 ## Python web development example using Flask and Dash.
 ## Deployed via Heroku